Sardingfish/Obs_FixedDev/README.md

 **Obs+FixedDev**

-- **Function**： The program realizes that the pseudo-distance and carrier phase observation values in Rinex observation files are increased by fixed deviation.
+- **Function**： The program implements the pseudo distance and carrier phase observation values of Rinex observation file to be modified according to the given time delay.
 - **Update**：

   **Release Obs+FixedDev1.0**